 Premier Homecare, Inc. ("Premier"), a private nonprofit provider of non-medical private-duty home support services, began operations in May 2000 and serves Montgomery County, Maryland.
 JSSA is the sole sponsor of Premier, which allows it to exercise control over the Premier Board of Directors.
 In the event of dissolution of Premier, its net assets would be distributed to JSSA.
 JSSA provides human resource, accounting, billing and IT services to Premier and charges a management fee.
 The fee is calculated based on Premier's pro rata share of JSSA's total cost of the expenses associated with management services, not to exceed 80% of Premier's net income.
 JSSA has the right to waive all or part of the management fee for periods where Premier's net income and/or net assets are negative.
-The management fee for the year ended June 30, 2019 was \$0.
-Premier paid JSSA \$28,324 for rental of office space for the year ended June 30, 2019.
-Additionally, JSSA made contributions to Premier of \$49,068 for the year ended June 30, 2019.
-These amounts are eliminated on the consolidated statement of activities and change in net assets.
-Premier, Homecare, Inc. is a nonprofit organization incorporated in 2000 under the laws of the State of Maryland.
+There was no management fee charged for the years ended June 30, 2020 and 2019, was \$0.
+Premier paid \$29,487 and \$28,324 to JSSA for rental of office space for the years ended June 30, 2020 and 2019, respectively.
+Additionally, JSSA made contributions to Premier of \$30,985 and \$49,068 for the years ended June 30, 2020 and 2019, respectively.
+These amounts are eliminated on the consolidated statements of activities and change in net assets.
+Premier is a nonprofit organization incorporated in 2000 under the laws of the State of Maryland.
 Premier also provides home care aide services on a contractual basis to certain JSSA patients.